CassandraMzola/CassandraMzola/README.md

 ---

 ## 🧠 What I Do
-I combine environmental science, data analytics, and science communication to create actionable insights that help cities, communities, and organizations make smarter sustainability decisions.
+I combine SQL, Python, R, Power BI to to analyze datasets, create dashboards, and tell stories that help organizations make better decisions, whether in sustainability, operations, marketing or finance.
-I develop interactive platforms, dashboards, and educational content to **bridge the gap between science and society**.

 I use **SQL, Python, R, Power BI, Excel, and data science techniques** to analyze climate, water, and sustainability data — turning complex datasets into **clear, decision-ready insights**.

 ---